 Some speedruns require some equipment and hardware, while others can be free to pick up and play so long as you have a computer or phone.
 It probably goes without saying that you can get a bunch of games for free on Steam or elsewhere, and emulation is allowed for many games.

 Meanwhile, other games are way overpriced.
 Make sure you pick a game that suits your needs.
 As your first speedrun, I would try out a free or cheap option to get a feel for the sport.
 This way you can see if it’s something you’d like to further invest in.

 We will break down hardware, software, and pricing for any of these items that may be useful, but are certainly not required for speedrunning.

 It’s time to see how it looks to go fast!

 Alright, it is time to check out what the speedruns offer.
 From here, the first thing you will probably see is which category to choose.
-There are no one-size-fits all categories or speedruns.
-If you watch a speedrun and it looks too glitched out, or not glitched enough for you, check if there are other categories which people are doing speedruns of.
+There are no one-size-fits-all categories or speedruns.
+If you watch a speedrun and it looks too glitchy, or not glitchy enough for your liking, you can check if there are other categories you’d be interested in.

 Sometimes, games will also have “meme” categories, such as The Legend of Zelda: Link’s Awakening DX’s “House%”, where you literally just exit the house you start the game on.
 I wouldn’t recommend this for starters, but they usually come with some fun speedrunning history.
 Usually these categories come up due to funny mechanics in a game, enjoyable gameplay, or in this instance, it was because Link’s Awakening speedrunners tend to put a ton of weight in those first couple seconds of the speedrun.